 Cut a piece of wire (this is the wire I used) about 15″ long with wire cutters (I used my favorite cutter).

-My daughter, Olivia, and I made a video on how to make wooden bead wreaths and bead snowflake ornaments and you can see it HERE (video quality is not great).
+My daughter, Olivia, and I made a video on making wooden bead wreaths and bead snowflake ornaments, and you can see it HERE (video quality is not excellent).

 Cut Wire

-Please note if you would like a smaller wreath you can use smaller beads or mix the sizes of the beads for a whimsical wooden bead wreath.
+Please note if you would like a more miniature wreath, you can use smaller beads or mix the sizes of beads for a whimsical wooden bead wreath.

 Add beads to the wire

-After you have added all the wood beads to the wire push the other end of the wire through the first bead to forming a wreath ring.
+After adding the wood beads to the wire, push the other end through the first bead to form a wreath ring.

 Run the wire back through the first wood bead